Lakshmi-Sunil/Microproject/README.md

 APARTMENT MAINTENANCE CHARGE MANAGEMENT APP

 We are building an Apartment Maintenance charge Management App that manages maintenance charge collection at any apartment building.
+This is a progressive web app, ie, a web app mad to look like a native application.
 The primary objectives are:

 1. Registration of apartments
 2. Registration of tenants/owners